 1. Feed your child's tummy and brain.
-I am dutiful about making sure my son is sent off to school with a good (some days only OK) breakfast because I know how important a full belly is for learning.
-After school a full belly is important too and not one filled only with sugary pantry items.
-A hungry child or one crashing from too much sugar is not a child eager to do his or her homework without a struggle.
+I am dutiful about making sure my son is sent off to school with a good breakfast because I know how important a full belly is for learning.
+After school, a full belly is important too, and not one filled only with sugary pantry items.
+A hungry child, or one crashing from too much sugar, is not a child eager to do his or her homework without a struggle.

 4. Have a designated place for doing homework.
-No need for a special room, just a spot that your child uses every day.
-Have everything your children might need within arm's reach so that when they are ready to sit down and do homework they don't start wandering about and getting distracted by everything else that is not their homework.
+Create a spot that your child uses every day.
+Have everything he might need within arm's reach so that when he's ready to sit down and do homework he doesn't start wandering about and getting distracted by everything else that is not homework-related.

 5. Clear your schedule if possible.
-Be available when they are doing their homework.
-You may need to be right there next to your kids helping, or nearby in case an issue pops up but try your best not to be unable to help if they need it.
+Be available when she is doing her homework.
+You may need to be right there next to your child helping -- or nearby in case an issue pops up -- but try your best not to be unavailable to help if she needs it.

 6. Stay calm so your child will too.
-If your child has hit a roadblock attack the issue as a team.
-If you are frustrated, that will make the whole situation worse.
-Homework is something many children have daily and keeping the experience as pleasant as possible will help make this daily activity smooth sailing.
+If your child has hit a roadblock, attack the issue together as a team.
+If you are frustrated, that will make the situation worse.
+Homework is something many children have every day, and keeping the experience as pleasant as possible will help make this daily activity smooth sailing.

 7. Make sure your child is getting enough sleep.
 Cranky kids are often tired or hungry.
-If you have given them a good healthy snack and they are still cranky, the next step is to take a good look at their sleep.
-According to The Centers for Disease Control and Prevention school-aged children need at least 10 hours of sleep each night.
+If you have given your child a good healthy snack and he is still cranky, the next step is to take a good look at his sleep.
+According to the Centers for Disease Control and Prevention, school-aged children need at least 10 hours of sleep each night.
 Your child may need even more.

 Do you have any tips?
 Tell us on our Scholastic Parents Facebook page!